marcus-yeagle/grebble/README.md

 ### "No API key configured"
 Open the Pebble app on your phone, go to the Grok app settings, and enter your xAI API key.

+### Voice dictation not working on iOS
+**This is expected.** Apple removed support for Pebble voice dictation years ago.
+Use the Quick Replies feature instead:
+- Press SELECT on the watch to see your 5 customizable quick reply options
+- Or type a message from the phone settings page using "Send to Watch"

-### Voice dictation not working
+### Voice dictation not working on Android
 Make sure Rebble services are properly configured on your phone.
-Voice dictation requires an active internet connection.
+Voice dictation requires an active internet connection and the Rebble voice service subscription.

 ### Responses are slow
 Grok models, especially `grok-4`, can take time to generate responses due to reasoning.
 Consider using `grok-3-mini` for faster responses.